Bharath182001/visitorEnterPass/README.md

 ## Project Overview

-Welcome to the Visitor Entry Monitoring System for Collge or School!
+Welcome to the Visitor Entry Monitoring System for College or Schools!
 This innovative project aims to streamline and enhance the visitor entry process on our campus.
 With real-time notifications and approval workflows, we ensure a secure and efficient way to monitor and manage visitor access.

 ## Technologies Used